-To appoint Grant Thornton, Certified Public Accountants, as Auditors for the ensuing year and to authorise the Directors to fix their remuneration.
+To approve the appointment of Grant Thornton, Certified Public Accountants, as Auditors for the year ending 31^{st} December 2023 and to authorise the Directors to fix their remuneration.

 7. ANY OTHER BUSINESS

 To transact any other business prior notice of which should have been given to the office of the Company Secretary not less than 21 days before the date of the meeting.